charles-haynes/waitwhatsthat/content/posts/la-paz-street-food/index.md

 {{< img "images/La-Paz-Pork-Leg.jpg" "300x225" "Pork Leg" >}}
-First stop was a roast pork sandwich place run by two sisters and billed as _"El Mejor Sándwich De Chola De La Paz "Doña Paula"_ (The best Chola Sandwich in La Paz "Doña Paula") This same stand has been in operation for 53 years, and they only serve one thing.
+First stop was a roast pork sandwich place run by two sisters and billed as _"El Mejor Sándwich De Chola De La Paz 'Doña Paula'"_ (The best Chola Sandwich in La Paz "Doña Paula") This same stand has been in operation for 53 years, and they only serve one thing.
 A roast pork leg sandwich called a _sándwich de la chola_.
 Cholas are native Aymara